iglit/h2l0l/README.md

 # h2l0l - Hydration Reminder

-A system tray application that monitors for League of Legends games and reminds you to drink water after each game.
+A Windows system tray application that monitors for League of Legends games and reminds you to drink water after each game.

 ## Features